 Warburton-Jewett Fellow in Urologic Oncology

-Dr. CJ Stimson completed his urologic surgery residency at Vanderbilt University and is currently the Warburon-Jewett Fellow in Urologic Oncology at the Johns Hopkins' Brady Urological Institute.
-He holds a combined Doctorate of Medicine and Juris Doctorate degree from Vanderbilt and a bachelor's of science degree from The College of William and Mary.
+Dr. Stimson completed his urologic surgery residency at Vanderbilt University Medical Center and his fellowship in urologic oncology at the Johns Hopkins Brady Urological Institute.
+He holds Doctorate of Medicine and Juris Doctorate degrees from Vanderbilt University, and a Bachelor of Science degree from the College of William and Mary.